Nelly Sfeir Gonzalez

-Nelly Sfeir de Gonzalez (July 1, 1930 – November 29, 2020) was an American librarian and bibliographer at the University of Illinois.
+Nelly Sfeir de Gonzalez (July 1, 1930 – November 29, 2020) was a Bolivian and American librarian and bibliographer at the University of Illinois.
 She was a two-time winner of the Jose Toribio Medina International Prize for Latin American bibliographies (for her scholarship about Gabriel Garcia Marquez), a president of Seminar on the Acquisition of Latin American Library Materials, and a founder of the Bolivian Studies Journal.
 In her country of birth, Bolivia, she was a university student leader, women's suffragist and licensed lawyer.

 Early life and education

 Sfeir-Gonzalez was born on July 1, 1930, in Cochabamba, Bolivia.
 Her parents were Emilio Sfeir Sfeir and Maria Cabero Candia.
 Accordingly, Sfeir-Gonzalez's maiden name was Nelly Esther Sfeir Cabero.
+She had four siblings: Jorge, Jose, Blanca and Yolanda.

 Her father was an immigrant from the Keserwan District of Mount Lebanon, at the time of his birth part of the Turkish Ottoman Empire.
 Portions of the Keserwan District had been granted to the Sfeir family by King Godfrey of Bouillon of the Crusader Kingdom of Jerusalem during the time of the First Crusade.
 To this day, the Keserwan District is known as "the castle of the Christians" and approximately 90% of its population is Christian, overwhelming Maronite Catholic.

-In contrast, the family of Sfeir-Gonzalez's had deep roots in Cochabamba.
+In contrast, the family of Sfeir-Gonzalez's mother had deep roots in Cochabamba.
 Maria Cabero's grandfather Salvador Cabero Rollano, a medical doctor, was one of the founders of the Hospital Clinico Viedma, the first general hospital in Cochabamba; her grandmother Petronila Zeballos Terrazas owned a large landed estate, comprising several micro climates, each suitable for a specialized agricultural use, in Tiquipaya ("the place where there are many flowers" in the Quechua language) and Petronila's brother, Angel Maria Zeballos, was the bishop of Cochabamba (he is buried in the Cathedral of Cochabamba).

 Sfeir-Gonzalez's lived her pre-school years in Jujuy, Argentina and her primary school years in the Bolivian altiplano mining town of Oruro, where her father owned a lamb leather tanning factory.
 Later the family moved to the capital and largest city La Paz, where Sfeir-Gonzalez and her siblings attended the American Institute (also known as the Instituto Americano), a school founded by Methodist missionaries from New York and Illinois.
 While most of her middle and secondary school studies were undertaken at the American Institute, Sfeir-Gonzalez spent her last years of high school, and graduated from, Colegio Santa Ana (La Paz) in 1947.